documenso/documenso/README.md

 We're currently working on a redesign of the application, including a revamp of the codebase so Documenso can be more intuitive to use and robust to develop upon.

 - Check out the first source code release in this repository and test it
-- Tell us what you think in the current [Discussions](https://github.com/documenso/documenso/discussions)
+- Tell us what you think in the [Discussions](https://github.com/documenso/documenso/discussions)
 - Join the [Discord server](https://documen.so/discord) for any questions and getting to know to other community members
 - ⭐ the repository to help us raise awareness
 - Spread the word on Twitter that Documenso is working towards a more open signing tool